Rebels, Indian forces fight in disputed Kashmir; 2 killed

-SRINAGAR, India (AP) — Police say a civilian and a soldier have been killed in fighting between government troops and rebels in Indian-administered Kashmir.
+SRINAGAR, India (AP) — Rebels attacked an Indian army camp and an armored vehicle, leading to fighting in Indian-administered Kashmir, police said Monday.
+A soldier and a civilian were killed and three soldiers were wounded.

-Police say the deaths occurred overnight during fighting that followed a rebel attack on an army camp in southern Kakpora village.
+The deaths occurred overnight during fighting that followed a rebel attack on an army camp in southern Kakpora village, said a police official who spoke under anonymity because they weren’t authorized to speak to the media.

-Separately, police say militants detonated a bomb by remote control targeting an Indian army armored vehicle in the volatile Shopian area.
-Three soldiers were wounded in the blast.
+On Monday, thousands participated in the funeral of the civilian while chanting slogans in favor of rebels and demanding an end of Indian rule over Kashmir.

+Clashes also erupted as some youths threw stones at government forces who fired tear gas to quell the anti-India protests.
+No one was immediately reported injured.

 Most Read Nation & World Stories